ItsRatcha/labelingsystem/README.md

 ```
 node server.js
 ```
-The default port for this is [3000](http://localhost:3000)
+The default port for this is [3000](http://localhost:3000).
+This can be changed on the line 12 of server.js

-### Huggingface
+### Logging in
-This web app mainly require a Huggingface API for two things: To download the audio files, and to import the transcription.
+You can edit the username and password of anyone in users.json this is an insecure way to store password.
+But for this beginner project, it is sufficient enough.

 ## Database
 The output is in a db file called database.db which will automatically be generated if there are none in the directory.
+The download database button will be at the bottom of the page.
+The default password is `admin123` which can be changed on line 19 of server.js
 ### Data type
 Structured
 ### Data Fields